carb-manager/cm-assignment/README.md

 ### Interactions

 - The whole card will be clickable.
 Make sure that the event is working properly.
+We don't expect anything to happen on click.
+Logging a message to the console is enough.
 - Because the whole card is clickable, the "heart" icon in the top right won't be interactive.
-Instead, it should be empty or filled in depending on a certain prop value.
+Instead, it should be empty or filled in depending on `user.likedRecipes`.

-### Tests

-There is a `PremiumRecipeCard.spec.js` file which you can use to write some tests.
-These tests are completely up to you.
-Try to come up with some useful test cases.

-**Hint:** The calorie -> kilojoules conversion will be a good test case to make sure the conversion is working properly.

 ### Other Notes